Bridge the intention-behavior gap and build better goal-setting habits so you accomplish all your plans.

 The next step is to weigh the results.
 Here’s where you decide if it’s worth the sacrifice.
 If your goal of exercising after work overlaps with quality time with the family, maybe it’s not the best option.
 You can also consider if you will be happy with the result and if that result outweighs the possible sacrifices of performing the behavior.
 Sometimes it doesn’t, and you can adjust the goal slightly based on your values.

-“The feeling someone has toward exercise plays a factor in their motivation, which in turn plays a role in how hard they view the goal,” says Connor Joyce, Behavioral Scientist for the Tonal Strength Institute.
+“The feeling someone has toward exercise plays a factor in their motivation, which in turn plays a role in how hard they view the goal,” says behavioral scientist Connor Joyce.
 “So it may be useful to assess your views toward working out before setting goals.
 If you’re not looking forward to it or have factors that will get in the way of your workout, set goals that are more aligned with your everyday life.”

 A meta-analysis showed that goal setting can be successful regardless of age, baseline weight, activity status, and gender.
 In another large meta-analysis, researchers found that multi-component goal-setting interventions, such as setting short- and long-term goals as a way to keep engaged, were effective in building motivation.